Blisse/blisse.github.com/_posts/2012-09-15-gamingprofessionalism.markdown

 <p>
   While it's really enticing to have a thriving competitive scene where everyone is judgment-free and accepting of the geeky and nerdy tendencies of many gamers, it's important to the mainstream (and the sponsors) that there is some sort of professional image put forth.
-That there is some sort of general concensus for gamers to realize this can be your career, your life's work, and take their gaming seriously.
-Because if you treat video games as only video games, how are you going to convince someone it's also a sport and your career?
+There must be some agreement between all gamers that gaming can be your career, your life's work;
+  if you take gaming seriously.
+If you treat video games like just a game, how are you going to convince someone it's also a sport, and more importantly, how can you convince someone to make it a career?
 </p>